sarumaj/depl-keyboard-layout/README.md

 # depl-keyboard-layout

 Shipping a customized keyboard layout for Windows OS as binary installation package in the [releases](https://github.com/sarumaj/depl-keyboard-layout/releases/latest).
-The keyboard layout has been designed to match an alternative keyboard layoung available in Ubuntu Gnome:
+The keyboard layout has been designed to match an alternative keyboard layout available in Ubuntu Gnome:

 - Polish (Germany, no dead keys)